Food Processing and Nutrition

-Miguel Xavier is a Research Fellow at the INL working in the Department of Life Sciences within the Food Processing research group.
+Miguel Xavier is a Research Fellow at the INL working in the Department of Life Sciences within the Food Processing and Nutrition research group.
 Miguel’s work focuses on the development of a new Gut-On-Chip platform to assess the bioavailability and safety of orally administered compounds.

 Miguel obtained his PhD from the University of Southampton (UK) where he investigated label-free approaches based on microfluidics to sort skeletal stem cells (SSCs) from human bone marrow.
 He also worked in Southampton as a post-doctoral research fellow investigating i) the use of Nanoflares to isolate SSCs based on novel markers identified by single-cell RNA sequencing using DropSeq and ii) the optimisation of a novel 3D microfluidic Lung-On-Chip model.